-Indonesia (from early 2005 until present) Phillip Jordan, Mike Goodge, Andrew Jordan, Maurice Burley and Infinite Films have each worked in Indonesia on one or more road safety projects since 2005.
+Indonesia (from early 2005 until present) Phillip Jordan and colleagues have worked in Indonesia on several road safety projects since 2005.

 - Blackspot engineer responsible for investigating blackspots on the Cipularang Toll Way, East Java for DGH.
 (World Bank funded).